darrylwest/go-unique/README.md

 This is a handy collection of unique id generators including:

 * ulid - a 26 character sortable
-* uuid - from Hashicorp's repo for standard high-quality uuid
+* uuid - from standard high-quality uuid
 * guid - a uuid with dashes stripped

 And some ids suitable for sessions, etc: